Interactive Media Courses

 I M 443 - Concepting and Storytelling for Animation and Visual Effects

 Process of narrative and development of animation and visual effects.
 Students will work individually and in small groups learning how to write, pre-visualize, present, and produce their digital animation and visual effects projects.
-Prerequisite: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.
+Prerequisites: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.

 I M 444 - Field Research in Virtual Environments